Components and providers isolation

 1. Only several types are used with different meaning within a monolithic app.

-2. Several parts of an application are developed them or less independently, while they used within same processing context
+2. Several parts of an application are developed more or less independently, while they are used within same processing context.

 First situation can appear when you have for-example multiple thread pools for different tasks or multiple database connections for different databases.
 While they have special meaning you distinguish them by creating new types